dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/AdditionalNIC.rst

 * All target nodes are provisioned and booted. `Click here to verify the status of all nodes. <ViewingDB.html>`_

-* Ensure that ``input/network_spec.yml`` file has been updated with all network information in addition to admin network and bmc network information.
+* Ensure that ``input/network_spec.yml`` file has been updated with all network information in addition to ``admin_network`` and ``bmc_network`` information.
 Below are all applicable properties of an additional network:

     * ``nic_name``: The name of the NIC on which the administrative network is accessible to the control plane.
     * ``netmask_bits``: The 32-bit "mask" used to divide an IP address into subnets and specify the network's available hosts.
     * ``static_range``: The static range of IPs to be provisioned on target nodes.
+This indicates that only a certain static range is available to Omnia.

 * In addition to the above mentioned properties, the following properties are applicable for configuring additional NICs